LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-one/README.md

 }
 ```

+Q: What is a fact in Puppet?
+A variable representing characteristics of a system.
+A fact is a hash that stores information about the details of a particular system.

 ### The Driving Principles of Configuration Management

 Unlike Python or C which are called procedural languages, Puppet is a **declarative language** because the desired state is declared rather than writing the steps to get there.